domRiddle/ASF/Logging.md

 ##### HistoryTarget Options

 _maxCount_ - Maximum amount of stored logs for on-demand history.
 Not required.
 Defaults to `20` which is a good balance for providing initial history, while still keeping in mind memory usage that comes out of storage requirements.
 Must be greater than `0`.

 ---

-## Limitations

-ASF will temporarily disable **all** rules that include `ColoredConsole` or `Console` targets when expecting user input.
-Therefore, if you want to keep logging for other targets even when ASF expects user input, you should define those targets with their own rules, as shown in examples above, instead of putting many targets in `writeTo` of the same rule (unless this is your wanted behaviour).
-Temporary disable of console targets is done in order to keep console clean when waiting for user input.

----